 After 90 km we drop down to the Rio Cavada in the heart of the Geres National Park.
 We’ll head north through the park before heading west over the Calcedonia climb with it’s unique boulder-strewn landscape.
 From the top of the Calcedonia climb, enjoy the great descent and the leisurely ride along the Rio Cavada to our hotel - an exceptionally beautifully restored 12th century monastery!

-Unfortunately our trip must come to an end.
-We’ll transfer you to the Porto airport.
-Safe travels!
+Unfortunately, our trip must come to an end.
+Our shuttle will take you to Porto Airport, arriving at approximately 8:00am.